iExecBlockchainComputing/github-actions-workflows/rust-build/README.md

 # Rust Build Workflow

-A reusable GitHub Actions workflow for building, testing, and publishing Rust packages.
+A reusable GitHub Actions workflow for building, linting, testing, and publishing Rust packages, with optional dependency caching and working directory support.

 ## Features

 - Build and test Rust packages
+- Lint code using `clippy`
+- Check formatting with `cargo fmt`
 - Cache dependencies for faster builds
+- Set a working directory (for monorepos or nested crates)
-- Publish packages to crates.io
+- Publish to crates.io
-- Upload build artifacts

 ## Usage